hortonworks/streamline/README.md

 `create 'nest', 'cf'`

 Now, From intellij you should be able to run `com.hortonworks.topology.IotasTopology` by providing `$IOTAS-HOME/storm/src/main/resources/topology.yaml` as argument and modifying `$IOTAS-HOME/storm/pom.xml` so `storm-core` is not in provided scope. you can also run the topology on a storm cluster by providing the name of the topology as second argument.
-RIGHT NOW THE TOPOLOGY DOES NOT EXECUTE IN A CLUSTER AS THE JACKSON LIBRARY USED BY US HAVE A CONFLICTING
+RIGHT NOW THE TOPOLOGY DOES NOT EXECUTE IN A STORM CLUSTER AS THE JACKSON LIBRARY USED BY US HAVE A CONFLICTING
 VERSION WITH STORM.
-WE NEED TO DO SOME SHADDING ON OUR SIDE TO MAKE THE TOPOLOGY WORK.
+Please merge https://github.com/apache/storm/pull/702 on your local storm cluster if you need to execute the topology on a storm cluster.

 `storm jar $IOTAS-HOME/storm/target/storm-0.1-SNAPSHOT.jar com.hortonworks.topology.IotasTopology  $IOTAS-HOME/storm/src/main/resources/topology.yaml IotasTopology`